-When it comes to being responsible, who you borrow from is as important as who you lend to.
+When it comes to being responsible, who you borrow from is as important as who you pay money to.
+In the course of our lives, a mortgage is likely to be our single biggest borrowing.

 The good news is that if you want a mortgage from a more ethical lender there are several choices out there.